wayazaexa/week2_workshop2/README.md

 # week2_workshop2
-Introduction to git on Chas
+Introduction to git at Chas Academy